sweet-peach/gestus.xyz/README.md

 - Instructions: Follow the interactive prompts to select your domain and agree to the terms of service.
 - Note: Ensure that your domain's DNS records point to your server's IP address before running this command.

-10. Create a new Nginx configuration file for your domain and add the configuration.
+10. Create a new Nginx configuration file for your domain and add the following configuration.
 ```bash
 sudo nano /etc/nginx/sites-available/yourdomain.com
 ```